noyagold/I2CS_Ex3/README.md

 'C' Key: Toggle Cyclic Mode (allows wrapping around edges).

-Manual Control: Use W, A, X, D to move if AI is disabled.
+Manual Control: Use W, A, X, D to move if the autonomous mode is disabled.

-The AI Brain (Ex3Algo.java)
+The Strategic Controller (Ex3Algo.java)
-The core of the project is the AI that decides where Pacman should go.
+The core of the project is the controller that decides where Pacman should go.
 Instead of "guessing," it follows a strict priority list to survive and win.

-1. Decision Logic (move function)
+1. Decision Strategy (move function)

-The AI analyzes the board in every frame and picks the best action:
+The controller analyzes the board in every frame and picks the best action based on these rules:

 Hunting: If a ghost is "blue" (edible), Pacman will chase it down for extra points.

-Smart Eating: If no ghosts are edible, it looks for the most "crowded" area of food to clear the map faster.
+Targeted Eating: If no ghosts are edible, it looks for the most "crowded" area of food to clear the map faster.

 Escape: If a dangerous ghost gets too close, Pacman drops everything and runs to the safest nearby tile.

-2. Safety Zones (createSafeBoard)
+2. Danger Zones (createSafeBoard)

-The AI creates a "mental map" where it treats the area around ghosts as if they were walls.
+The controller creates a "mental map" where it treats the area around ghosts as if they were walls.
 By doing this, the pathfinding logic automatically avoids those areas, keeping Pacman at a safe distance.

-3. Emergency Reflexes (runToSafety)
+3. Escape Maneuvers (runToSafety)

 If Pacman is cornered, this function checks all four directions.
 It scores each direction based on how far it leads from ghosts and how many "escape routes" (openings) it has, choosing the one that offers the best chance of survival.

 The Navigation System (Map.java)
 This is the "GPS" of the game.
-It handles the math of moving through the maze.
+It handles the logic of moving through the maze using graph-search techniques.

 1. Finding Paths (shortestPath & allDistance)